Page: 1 | 2 |

 5

-A delicate Darjeeling black tea flavoured with bergamot.
-Sold in 100g bag
+A richly aromatic black tea with the refreshing citrus aroma of bergamot Sold in 100g bags

 5